 You are advised to take account of these payments in your budget if you continue to engage a casual worker who has accrued more than two years’ service with the University.

 All network user accounts will be generated through entry of new appointments onto the HR system.
-Once HR knows that a new member of staff is starting (i.e. on receipt of a correctly completed Form CW1 or CW3 and successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been indicated on the form.
+Once HR knows that a new member of staff is starting (i.e. on receipt of a correctly fully completed Form CWB and a successful ‘right to work’ check) their details will be put on to the HR/Payroll System which will trigger the creation of a network user account, details of which will be given to the individual and/or their manager if this has been indicated on the form.